adriantalonia/design-patterns-in-java/src/_02_design_patterns/_01_creational_design_patterns/_1_2_abstract_factory_method/README.md

 - **Not dealing with multiple families of objects:** If your application is not concerned with creating families of related objects and you are dealing with single, independent objects, using the Abstract Factory pattern may be overkill.
 - **The overhead is too high:** In some cases, the overhead of creating and maintaining multiple factories may outweigh the benefits, especially in smaller applications or when there is no need for extensive configurability.
 - **A simpler solution is sufficient:** If a simpler creational pattern, such as the Factory Method or Builder pattern, meets your requirements, there may be no need to introduce the additional complexity of the Abstract Factory pattern.

+## Common Interview Questions on Abstract Factory Pattern

+**1. What is the Abstract Factory pattern?**

+The Abstract Factory pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+**2. When would you use the Abstract Factory pattern?**

+Use the Abstract Factory pattern when you need to create a set of related objects that must be used together and when you want to ensure that the created objects are compatible.

+**3. How does the Abstract Factory pattern differ from the Factory Method pattern?**

+The Factory Method pattern is used to create a single product, whereas the Abstract Factory pattern is used to create families of related or dependent products.

+**4. Can you give an example of where the Abstract Factory pattern might be used in real-world applications?**

+The Abstract Factory pattern is often used in GUI toolkits (like Java's Swing or AWT) where you might have different look-and-feel themes.
+Each theme would be a factory that creates a set of widgets (buttons, text fields, etc.) consistent with that theme.

+**5. What are the benefits of using the Abstract Factory pattern?**

+- The benefits include:
+  - Ensuring consistency among products created by the factory.
+  - Encapsulating the creation logic of a set of related products.
+  - Making it easy to swap between different families of products by changing the factory.

+**6. What are the drawbacks of using the Abstract Factory pattern?**
+- The drawbacks include:
+  - The complexity of adding new products to the factory, which might require changes to the factory interface and all concrete factories.
+  - The pattern can lead to a proliferation of classes, making the codebase harder to maintain.

+**7. How would you implement the Abstract Factory pattern if you had to support adding new products in the future?**
+- To support adding new products, you could use the Abstract Factory pattern in combination with the Prototype pattern.
+This allows new products to be added without changing the factory interface, as the factory would clone prototype instances rather than create new ones directly.

+**8. Is the Abstract Factory pattern a good choice for building a simple application?
+Why or why not?**

+For simple applications, the Abstract Factory pattern might be overkill.
+It adds unnecessary complexity if the application doesn't require the flexibility of creating families of related objects or if the number of products is very small and unlikely to change.